-DEGREES OFFERED: M.A.
+M.A.
 IN CRIMINAL JUSTICE

-In addition to the university requirements for admission to the Graduate School, all applicants for regular admission to the Master of Arts in Criminal Justice degree program must meet one of the following criteria:
+All applicants for regular admission to the Master of Arts in Criminal Justice degree program must meet the following criteria:

-- (1) An overall grade point average of at least 2.5 on all undergraduate work pursued and a formula score of at least 2000 using the following formula: the combined total of the Verbal and Quantitative scores on the Graduate Record Examination multiplied by the student's grade point average on all undergraduate work pursued; or - (2) A minimum grade point average of 2.2 on all undergraduate work and a formula score of at least 2200.
+An overall grade point average of at least 2.50 on all undergraduate work pursued and a formula score of at least 1875 using the following formula: the combined total of the Verbal and Quantitative scores on the Graduate Record Examination multiplied by the student's grade point average on all undergraduate work pursued.

-If an applicant does not meet one of the criteria for regular admission to the degree program, but has at least a 2.2 grade-point average on all undergraduate work pursued and a formula score of at least 1650, he or she may be admitted conditionally upon recommendation of the Criminal Justice Committee on Graduate Admissions and Policy.
+If an applicant does not meet the criteria for regular admission to the degree program, but has at least a 2.20 grade-point average on all undergraduate work pursued and a formula score of at least 1650, he or she may be admitted conditionally upon recommendation of the Criminal Justice Committee on Graduate Admissions and Policy.